Skip to main content

 Everyone needs to take care of their heart.

-“There is a misconception among some people that heart attacks and heart disease primarily affects men, but this is simply not the case,” said Lisa Freed, MD, a cardiologist and director of the Women’s Heart and Vascular Program at Yale New Haven Hospital.
+“Awareness of heart disease in women has been low.
+It has always been thought that heart attacks and heart disease primarily affects men, however, that is not the case,” said Joyce Oen-Hsiao, MD a cardiologist at Yale New Haven Hospital.

 Cardiologists across Yale New Haven Health are doing just that.
 For example, Meghana Rao Brito, MD, a cardiologist at L+M Hospital and assistant professor of Cardiovascular Medicine with Yale School of Medicine, actively coaches her patients to try to improve their cardiovascular health.